JoshuaKGoldberg/Goldblog/content/blog/configuring-eslint-prettier-and-typescript-together-faqs/index.md

 > Tip: people sometimes refer to TypeScript's complaints as "tslint" or "the tslinter".
 > That's inaccurate and confusing.

+### tslint-config-prettier and tslint-plugin-prettier

+The same applies to [tslint-config-prettier](https://github.com/prettier/tslint-config-prettier) and [tslint-plugin-prettier](https://github.com/prettier/tslint-plugin-prettier).
+Very often, those are still recommended if you're using TypeScript (and you'll hear stuff along the lines of "use this for TypeScript").
+This is not true - those two tools work together with **TSLint**, not plain, standalone TypeScript.

+Since TSLint is deprecated and not recommended anymore, these two plugins shouldn't be used anymore as well, since they're specifically made for TSLint.
+You don't need them for TypeScript.

 ## Closing Thoughts